epulla/quicknote/README.md

 # What is Quicknote?

-Based on [Privnote](https://privnote.com/), Quicknote is a open source app that helps to create and share volatile messages which only text is allowed.
-This app is perfect to quickly share passwords, private tokens, private credentials and gossip :).
+Based on [Privnote](https://privnote.com/), Quicknote is an open-source app that helps to create and share volatile messages which only text is allowed.
+This app is perfect to quickly share passwords, private tokens, private credentials and gossip :)

 # Tech Stack